Can China help mediate peace in Ukraine? – DW – 07/24/2024

 Beijing is also accused by the US and Europe of providing machine tools and microelectronics used to produce Russian weapons.
 Beijing denies providing Russia with any military support, and Ukrainian President Volodymyr Zelenskyy said at the G7 summit in June that Chinese President Xi Jinping "gave him his word" that China would not provide weapons to Russia.

-China has maintained that talks on ending the war should take Russian and Ukrainian interests into account, which is seen as a non-starter in Kyiv as Ukraine says any peace settlement is contingent on Russian withdrawal from Ukrainian territory.
-After more than 2 years of war, Russia controls some 18-20% of Ukraine.
+China has maintained that talks on ending the war should take Russian and Ukrainian interests into account.
+This is seen as a nonstarter in Kyiv, as Ukraine has said any peace settlement is contingent on Russia's withdrawal from Ukrainian territory.
+After more than two years of war, Russia now controls some 18-20% of Ukraine.

 "China seeks to expand its influence in Eastern Europe and position itself as a key global mediator," she added.